billp/SMPager/README.md

 # SMPager
-**SMPager** or SimplePager is a lightweight, memory-efficient implementation of UIScrollView written in Swift, that works with reusable views the same way as UIKit's  UITableView implementation does.
+**SMPager** or SimplePager is a lightweight, memory-efficient implementation of UIScrollView written in Swift, that works with reusable views the same way as UIKit's  UITableView does.

+---
 ![enter image description here](https://media.giphy.com/media/H7xeUycyRfgphI7sjZ/giphy.gif)

  ## Features

  - Renders any type of UIView.
-(UIImageView, UILabel, UIViewController views etc.)
+(UIImageView, UILabel, UIViewController view, etc.)
  - Uses the least amount of memory required to render the views.
  - Supports infinite scrolling.
- - Populates your Views using delegation.
+ - Populates your UIViews using delegation.

 ## Example
 In your ViewController initialize and add the pager to the superview.